apache/tuscany-sca-cpp/sca/samples/Calculator/Client/readme.txt

 Build instructions
 ------------------

+Notes:

+The projects are set up to locate SCA and SDO libraries using the environment variables TUSCANY_SCACPP and TUSCANY_SDOCPP.
+These must be set before building.

+scagan is a code generation tool written in java.
+This will need to be built before you can run it.
+To build scagen, you must go to the tools/scagen directory, and type "ant".
+(You must have apache ant installed, and have a valid java virtual machine installed - upwards of version 1.4.2).
+Once scagen has successfully built, it can be run from the sca/bin directory.

 1) Build the SCA module.
     - Set CalculatorModule project as the active project.
       Right click->Set as active project